cogini/mix_systemd/README.md

 ],
 ```

-For security, we set permissions to 750, more restrictive than the
+For security, we set permissions more restrictively than the systemd defaults.
-systemd defaults of 755.
 You can configure them with e.g. `configuration_directory_mode`.
+See the
-See the defaults in `lib/mix/tasks/systemd.ex`.
+defaults in `lib/mix/tasks/systemd.ex`.

 More recent versions of systemd (after 235) will create these directories at start
 time based on the settings in the unit file.
 For earlier systemd versions, you need